e-gingrich/Advent-Of-Code-2020/README.md

 The languages I'm going to be using this month are:
 C++, Java, Python, C#, and Go.

-This gives me 7 languages that I can spread out over a week.
+This gives me 5 languages that I can spread out over the whole month.
 I've already done day 1 in C++, so the rest of the schedule will go as follows:
 - Dec.
 1 - C++ (Finished)
 - Dec.
 2 - Java (Finished)
 - Dec.
 3 - Python (Finished)